Lo Carmen: Film

-Carmen was cast as the "wild and haunted" Freya Olson in John Duigan's The Year My Voice Broke (1987) after the director met her in the pizza bar where she worked, aged sixteen.
+Carmen was cast as the "wild and haunted" Freya Olson in John Duigan's 1987 film The Year My Voice Broke after the director met her in the pizza bar where she worked, aged sixteen.
 Her performance, and that of her co-stars Noah Taylor and Ben Mendelsohn, was described as "deeply memorable, central characters [that] are played by a trio of fine actors in the formative stages of their careers".
 She was nominated for an Australian Film Institute Best Actress award for her role as Freya, 'arguably one of Australian cinema's most finely developed female characters, evoking the subtle shades of a burgeoning womanliness.'

-Ben Mendelsohn calls it 'one of the greatest films I have made'.
+Mendelsohn calls it 'one of the greatest films I have made'.

-Other notable roles followed including Australian police corruption whistleblower Sallie-Anne Huckstepp in the docudrama Blue Murder and Christine in Alkinos Tsilimidos' gritty drama Tom White, for which she also received nominations for Australian Film Institute Best Supporting Actress, Film Critics Circle Best Actor – Female 2004 and IF Awards Best Actress 2004.
+Other notable roles followed including Australian police corruption whistleblower Sallie-Anne Huckstepp in the docudrama Blue Murder and Christine in Alkinos Tsilimidos' gritty drama Tom White, for which she also received nominations for Australian Film Institute Award for Best Supporting Actress, Film Critics Circle Award for Best Actor – Female 2004 and IF Awards for Best Actress 2004.

-In 2011, director Kriv Stenders brought Carmen and Noah Taylor together again in Australian film Red Dog, which was described in The Australian as a "warm-hearted and thoroughly entertaining movie".
-Cinephelia called their pairing as husband and wife outback pub owners who are the first to find Red Dog, 'a special treat'.
+In 2011, director Kriv Stenders brought Carmen and Noah Taylor together again in the Australian film Red Dog, which was described in The Australian as a "warm-hearted and thoroughly entertaining movie".
+Film reviewing website Cinephelia called their pairing as husband and wife outback pub owners who are the first to find Red Dog, 'a special treat'.

-When asked whether she prefers film or music, Carmen explains 'Making and working on music is my lifeblood and what I do every day but acting is also second nature to me.
+When asked whether she prefers film or music, Carmen explains 'making and working on music is my lifeblood and what I do every day but acting is also second nature to me.
 They are pretty intrinsically linked in my mind – both require commitment to getting a feeling or a character across, they just use different tools.'

 She also told Russh 'With film, you have no power, you just try your best to make somebody else's vision come to life.
 With music, I feel like I have all the power and I can just put out what I love'.